What is a charter school?

 Yes, but with more leeway.
-The state requires 75% of charter school teachers in elementary school to be certified while 50% in middle and high school must be certified.
+The state requires 50% of charter school teachers must be certified.
 However, charter school teachers must follow NCLB requirements for highly qualified staff.

-Do charter schools take the state mandated ABCs tests?
+Do charter schools take the state mandated tests?

 Yes.
 All charter schools are required to take the state mandated tests.
-For charter schools test results please visit http://abcs.ncpublicschools.org/abcs.
+For charter school results, please visit: www.ncpublicschools.org/accountability/reporting.

 What are the requirements for acceptance into a charter school?